Bhim Army takes out protest march against SC ruling on reservation in promotions

 A large number of Bhim Army members took out a protest march on Sunday against the Supreme Court's ruling that state governments are not bound to provide reservation in promotions in public services.
 Bhim Army chief Chandra Shekhar Aazad led the protest march from Mandi House to Jantar Mantar.
 He has given a call for a 'Bharat Bandh' on February 23 demanding that the government brings an ordinance to nullify the ruling.

-The apex court said this while dealing with pleas regarding Uttarakhand government's September 5, 2012 decision to fill up all posts in public services in the state without providing reservations to Scheduled Castes and Scheduled Tribes.
+The apex court said this while dealing with pleas regarding the Uttarakhand government's September 5, 2012, decision to fill up all posts in public services in the state without providing reservations to scheduled castes and scheduled tribes.
 The government's decision was challenged in the Uttarakhand High Court, which struck it down.
+Some of the protesters also raised slogans against the Citizenship (Amendment) Act and the National Register of Citizens.

+They were also raising slogans such as 'Godhra humko yaad hai', 'Jamia humko yaad rahega', 'Kashmir humko yaad rahega', 'Kashmir me hinsa nahi sahengey', 'UP me hinsa nahi chalegi' and 'mob lynching nahi chalegi'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)